haiilingg/haiilingg/README.md

 [LinkedIn](https://www.linkedin.com/in/tanhailing/) or [email](haiilingg99@gmail.com)

 ### ⚡ Fun fact
-- I created my Github account in April but I only started using it in August
+- I created my Github account in April'23 but I only started using it in August'23
 - I'm a huge Foodie so if you also love food like me, let's connect and be friends!
 I post food ocassionally over [here](https://www.instagram.com/hl.eatss/)

 <!--